 There are two methods for calculating the TAM, SAM, and SOM:

-- Analyze every sub-sector of the national market
+- Analyzing each sub-sector of the national market

-Along with the market size calculations stated above, there are other techniques to measure your TAM and SAM.
-Here are a few examples:
+In addition to the market size calculations mentioned above, there are various other methods for determining your TAM and SAM.
+Here are some common techniques:

-Primary and secondary research: Begin by reading online and locating external resources that provide market information.
-These can include articles, case studies, whitepapers, product launch announcements, and other similar materials.
+- Primary and Secondary Research: Begin by exploring online resources that offer market data.
+These might include articles, case studies, white papers, product launch announcements, and similar content.

 Conclusion